romix123/P1-wifi-gateway/CONTRIBUTE.md

 Search for `DOIT ESP-Mx DevKit (ESP8285)`

 ### Build
 Click `Sketch > verify/compile`.
-The binary is places in the temporary folder
+The binary is placed in the temporary folder

 - Linux on `/tmp/arduino/sketches/`
-- Mac on ???
+- On a Mac use the 'Export compile binary' option in the Sketch menu. the binary will be placed in the build directory in your sketch folder
 - Windows on ???

 # Test